loopstick/Mechatronics-CCA-Spring-2018/README.md

 		and email me the URL to your repository

 ###Week 2: Tuesday, January 24, 2017
+- Announcements
+	- Review schedule
+	- Hybrid Lab behavior
 - Lecture/Demonstration/Hands-on activity
 	- Basic Arduino
 	- Transistors and Motors
 	- Capacitors if necessary
 - Homework:
-	- Build a motorized mechanical contraption (add a motor to last week's assignment or build a new one).
+	- Build a motorized mechanical contraption (either add a motor to last week's assignment or build a new one).
 Control the motor to prevent damage to your contraption